 Living here in the Chicago area, I feel that the rest of the country is terribly deprived of a delicious thing…

 Italian Beef is definitely one of my favorite sandwiches and I had never had it, nor even heard of it till moving here from Louisville.
 It is a unique messy sandwich of thinly sliced, well-seasoned beef, sweet or hot peppers, dripping with spicy au jus, served on a dense long Italian-style crusty roll.
 Al Ferreri and his family members created it in 1938.
-Have a look at how it Al did it the Louisville way!
-Chicago
+Have a look at how it Al did it the Chicago way!

 For juiciness, there are varying degrees from dry to soaked: